 You'll also need a plumb bob for this, which you can get at any hardware store for a few dollars.
 Drop the plumb from the nose of your saddle down past your chainstay, and mark the spot the line crosses the chainstay with a Sharpie.
 Then you can measure directly from the bottom bracket spindle to that point.
 Be careful that any cables or the angle of the chainstay is not affecting the straight drop of the plumb bob to the ground, as this can impact the accuracy of your measurement.

 To measure proper setback, you'll need an assistant.
-Drop a plumb line from the soft part of your knee right below your kneecap (and not the front of your kneecap) with your crankarm in the forward, horizontal (3 or 9 o'clock) position.
+Drop a plumb line from the indentation on the inside of your knee, just below your kneecap and behind the patellar tendon, with your crankarm in the forward, horizontal (3 or 9 o'clock) position.
 The ball and heel of your foot should be level or slightly heel up, depending on your pedaling style or if you're fitting for road or off-road.
 In this position, the plumb should bisect your pedal axle as a median point.
 There are many variations and arguments for being slightly forward or back from this point, and they depend mostly on your build and the types of events you focus on.
 If you have large joints and bones, or focus on an event that requires maximal, instantaneous power like criteriums, track, or cyclocross or mountain biking, you'll likely bisect the spindle or be up to a centimeter in front of it.
 If you're smaller-boned or focus more on longer events, you might still bisect the spindle or be up to a centimeter or more behind it.

 Being over or in front of the spindle puts more emphasis on your quadriceps and really maximizes the power created on the downstroke.
 The further back you move, the more you engage your hamstrings and de-emphasize the quads.
 They key is to either find a good balance, or favor one side based on your event.